 - You are prompted to assign a tag to the import

-- Reach suggests a tag automatically, usually including:
+- Reach suggests a tag automatically when uploading a .CSV file, including:

 - Import date